Les Arcs - slopes

 Ski highlights for all levels

 Experts: Head for the top of the Aiguille Rouge and get 2,000 metres of vertical drop on the 7km journey down to Villaroger, the longest piste in the Alps.
 It’s black at the top and then turns into a red part way down.
 There are some great views on the way.
 Alternatively, instead of going all the way down, turn off the Aiguille Rouge black onto the red Arandelières.
 From this you can drop down into a bowl on some steep blacks.
-It is here that speed junkies test their mettle on the kilometre lancé, a timed descent over a steep kilometre drop (the current record speed is 223.7km/h).

 Off-piste

+There's plenty of accessible powder here when it snows.
 Les Arcs’ best off-piste runs are from the 3226 metre high Aiguille Rouge down towards Villaroger in the valley below.
 Take a guide with you up the Grand Col, hike up for 15-20 minutes and then drop over onto the north face.
 If you take the Aiguille Rouge cable car, you can access some more difficult and steeper itineraries.

 Ski schools and guides